MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_04_insights_and_reporting.md

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab04/L04_image024.png)

-Great job, you have successfully generated an emissions report.
+Great job, you have helped Jessie successfully generate an emissions report.
 Emissions reports are useful for providing information in public disclosures.
 Microsoft Sustainability provides this information in a tabular format to allow you to adapt it to meet the rapidly changing regulatory requirements.
-There is a great opportunity for **partners** to assist in the generation of the disclosure documents by configuring an emissions report to export data in a consistent and familiar format for ingestion into a **partner** solution. **Please continue to the next task.**
+There is a great opportunity for partners to assist in the generation of the disclosure documents by configuring an emissions report to export data in a consistent and familiar format for ingestion into a partner solution.
+This report can be used in conjunction with the activity report, which will be generated in the next task. **Please continue to the next task.**

 ### Task 2: Generate activity report